SantaAna/microsoft_oidc/README.md

 # MicrosoftOidc

-Simple module for creating OIDC request URLs and handling the paramenters in the response.
+Simple module for creating OIDC request URLs and handling the paramenters in the response .